firatmikyaz/javascriptChallenges/Js-Fundamentals-Part-2/content.md

    method will set a new property on the object, called 'isIsland'.
    'isIsland' will be true if there are no neighbouring countries, and false if there are.
 Use the ternary operator to set the property.

+## LECTURE: Iteration: The for Loop

+### Your tasks:

+1. There are elections in your country!
+In a small town, there are only 50 voters.
+   Use a for loop to simulate the 50 people voting, by logging a string like this to the console (for numbers 1 to 50): 'Voter number 1 is currently voting'